 - Alphabet games: Choose a category like movies, book titles, or geographic locations.
 One person starts by naming a movie and the letter that movie ends with becomes the letter the next movie named must start with.
 So, for example, The Lego Movie… Ewoks… Star Wars… Solo…

 - Name that Song: This one is lots of fun with my kids.
 I start singing a song and they have to guess if it’s real or if I made it up.
-This game has gotten so intense that I’ve had to actually prove myself using youtube videos because they didn’t believe Lolipop was an actual song!
+This game has gotten so intense that I’ve had to actually prove myself using youtube videos because they didn’t believe Lolipop and Mr. Sandman were actual songs!

 Not a lot of prior planning needs to go into stargazing.
 You just need to remember to look up once darkness falls.